 - A major commodities trading house on establishing a B2B e-commerce platform for part of its business in Singapore and Malaysia.

 - Provided board room level strategic risk management and mitigation advice to one of the largest oil and gas services companies in the world in the context of the volatile geopolitical situation arising from US-China trade tensions.

-- Advised various ship charterers on the impact of US measures taken against shipowners.
+- Various ship charterers on the impact of US measures taken against shipowners.

-- Advised some of the largest energy and oil and gas services companies in the world on the impact of EU and US sanctions on Myanmar state entities.
+- Some of the largest energy and oil and gas services companies in the world on the impact of EU and US sanctions on Myanmar state entities.